Maitre-Pangolin/My-first-MERN-app/DevLog.md

 [Explanation on build process from Heroku](https://devcenter.heroku.com/articles/nodejs-support#build-behavior).
 It does run the build script from package.json , possibilit to run pre and post build script.

 I now realized that we should not need CORS authorization for this project as we're serving our client.
-Let's try to remove it.
+Let's try to remove it.==> It works wihtout it !